vivekmalneedi/veridian/README.md

 (verilog-ext-lsp-set-server 've-veridian)   ; `lsp' config
 ```

-The [full list](https://github.com/vivekmalneedi/veridian/wiki/Usage-Instructions-for-various-LSP-Clients) is on the wiki and includes configuration for the neovim built-in lsp client
+The [full list](https://github.com/vivekmalneedi/veridian/wiki/Usage-Instructions-for-various-LSP-Clients) is on the wiki

 ## Configuration